Find your danger!

 All Consuming

-FODI’s characteristically forward-reaching line-up showcased 72 artists and thought-leaders, and 8 international guests including, Facebook whistleblower Frances Haugen, Senator Jacqui Lambie, crisis historian Adam Tooze, tech writer Kevin Roose, historian Stephen Pinker, performer and poet Alok Vaid-Menon, Lucy Peach, Jess Hill, Jane Caro, Saxon Mullions, Nick Byrant, A Rational Fear and The Minefield Live with live experiences including Scott Campbell’s Whole Glory, Counterpilot’s Truthmachine, commissioned work by Brook Andrew, and performances by Legs on the Wall, Gleebooks, Kitchen by Mike and more.
+FODI’s characteristically forward-reaching line-up showcased 72 artists and thought-leaders, and 8 international guests including, Facebook whistleblower Frances Haugen, Senator Jacqui Lambie, crisis historian Adam Tooze, tech writer Kevin Roose, historian Steven Pinker, performer and poet Alok Vaid-Menon, Lucy Peach, Jess Hill, Jane Caro, Saxon Mullions, Nick Bryant, A Rational Fear and The Minefield Live with live experiences including Scott Campbell’s Whole Glory, Counterpilot’s Truthmachine, a site-specific performance by Legs On The Wall, an original art commission by Brook Andrew, and pop-up collaborations with Gleebooks, Kitchen by Mike and more.

 2022